concur/developer.concur.com/tools-support/support.markdown

 - - -

 #### Visiting Forums:
-To ask Concur and other developers questions about the platform, use the [Forums][2].
+To ask Concur and other developers questions about the platform, use the <a href="http://forum.developer.concur.com/" target="_blank">forums.</a>

 - - -